 Suppose you have a sync scheduled for every 30 minutes.
 If there is a sync running for more than 30 minutes, then the next scheduled sync will be skipped when using the mirror mode.

 Yes, you can.

-- Go to the Syncs tab in your Reverse ETL source details page and click on the settings button as shown:
+- Go to the Syncs tab in your Reverse ETL source details page and click the settings button as shown:

 - Then, select your new sync schedule type.

-Alternatively, you can also go to the Settings tab and click on the Edit sync schedule button to define your new schedule type.
+Alternatively, you can also go to the Settings tab and click the Edit sync schedule button to define your new schedule type.